JordanRL/Roster/docs/roster/latest/Roster/App.md

     description
     :   *No description available*

+    **Application->isAutoExitEnabled Description**

     Gets whether to automatically exit after a command execution or not.

+---

 !!! signature "public Application->setAutoExit(bool $boolean)"
     **$boolean**